awslabs/amazon-timestream-connector-prometheus/correctness/README.md

 ### Tips

 - To run correctness tests against an existing Timestream database, ensure the `freshTSDB` flag is disabled in the test suite.
 - The `ingestionWaitTime` parameter is adjustable to account for network latency, ensuring data ingestion is complete before evaluating test outputs.
+The default of 1 second should be sufficient (and functionally expected), but can increase as needed.

 ## Clean up
 1. Delete your Timestream database: